 Using credit cards to pay your bills.

 If you’re experiencing any of the above warning signs, chances are that you’re actively in financial distress and are heading towards bankruptcy if changes aren’t made.
-Personal insolvency is the final step in a long process, and normally there are options before you need file for bankruptcy.
-To find out what options you have, or to speak with someone about your circumstances, contact Bankruptcy Experts Fremantle on 1300 795 575 or visit http://www.bankruptcyexpertsfremantle.com.au
+Personal insolvency is the final step in a long process, and usually there are options before you need file for bankruptcy.
+To find out what options you have, or to talk to someone about your situation, contact Bankruptcy Experts on 1300 795 575 or visit https://bankruptcyexpertsfremantle.com.au